-Selected topics in pharmacy.
+Admission into the program required for enrollment.
+Selected topics in Pharmacy.
 Topics vary and course theme and content change to reflect new topics.
-Because the course varies in content, is repeatable for credit.
-Specific topics are listed in the quarterly class schedule.
+Because the course varies in content, it is repeatable for credit.
+Individual topics are listed in the term class schedules.
 [GE] [PNP]